rogervaas/keycloak-authz/README.md

 Based on some common authorization patterns, this authorization server provides the following:

 * Policy Administration Point (PAP)
-    * Provides a set of UIs, based on the Keycloak Administration Console, to manage resource servers, resources, scopes and policies.
+    * Provides a set of UIs based on the Keycloak Administration Console to manage resource servers, resources, scopes and policies.
     * Part of this also accomplished remotely through the use of the Protection API

 * Policy Decision Point (PDP)
-    * Provides a distributable policy decision point, to where authorization requests are sent and policies are evaluated.
+    * Provides a distributable policy decision point, where authorization requests are sent to and policies are evaluated.
     * Part of this also accomplished remotely through the use of the Authorization API

 * Policy Enforcement point (PEP)
-    * Provides implementations for different technologies and platforms to actually enforce authorization policies on the resource server side.
+    * Provides implementations for different environments to actually enforce authorization policies on the resource server side.

 Instead of doing authorization by your own, this project provides a centralized but still distributable server to govern the protected resources and their respective policies within an application or organization using some well-known authorization patterns and standards such as OAuth2 and User-Managed Access (UMA).